BabylonJS/OldDocumentationSite/content/How_To/contribute/how_to_start.md

 git config --global user.name "John Doe" git config --global user.email johndoe@example.com
 ```
+# Install Firefox
+In order to run the Babylon.js tests you will need to have Firefox installed.

+Download it from the [Firefox Home Page](https://www.mozilla.org/en-US/firefox/).

 # Fork from Github

 If you do not have one already open a Github account with your email address and still signed in go to the [Babylon.js repository](https://github.com/BabylonJS/Babylon.js) and fork with button at the top.